itsAmeMario0o/bottle/documentation/USING.md

 Each pod will run a unique sensor, which will register with Tetration as an enforcement sensor

-The reported IPs will be local to the Kube cluster and may be different depending on your setup, in this example they are in 192.168.0.0/16
+The reported IPs will be local to the Kube cluster and may be different depending on your setup, in this example they are in `192.168.0.0/16`

-If the sensors do not show up, you may need to check the status of the pods using `kubectl get pods -l scenario=3tier` or `helm status pondering-octopus` to check the state of pods.
+If the sensors do not show up, you may need to check the status of the pods using `kubectl get pods -l scenario=3tier` or `helm status pondering-octopus`.

 If all pods are running and the sensors do not appear, you may need to use Remote VRF configuration to assign sensors to the right Tenant.